ArtistXoder/mozmile/README.md

 it work like your sever connect to their sever so it's doesn't show your real IP but show only their IP they give you.
 The cool thing with this sevices is that it's should have free plans but I would check to make sure it doesn't violate your ISP since you don't need port forwarding and it is properity so you can't really look at the source code.
 Though I still questions the security aspect of it and the company.
 To find your tunnel it should say the tunnel IP so your friends can join!
 And

 # List Of Software Installed
-Java 16 openjdk & Minecraft Server Software & Clamav & UFW
+Java 16 Openjdk & Minecraft Server Software & Clamav & UFW

 # Last I made it Easy
 Because I hate having to go to multiable sites for information!
 And I want to help new people.